olanrewaju-M-Yusuf/cyberdefender/Getting-started.md

 npm will then install all the dependencies needed by Grunt.

-_Consider adding `export NODE_OPTIONS=--max_old_space_size=2048` to your `~/.bashrc` file.
-If you attempt to build a production version of CyberChef, you may get a "JavaScript heap out of memory" error if you do not set this environment variable._
+> Consider adding `export NODE_OPTIONS=--max_old_space_size=2048` to your `~/.bashrc` file.
+If you attempt to build a production version of CyberChef, you may get a "JavaScript heap out of memory" error if you do not set this environment variable.

 ## Compiling

+> Note that CyberChef only supports bash-based dev environments, so primarily Linux and Mac.
+You may be able to get a build working on Windows, but it is not officially supported.

 Grunt has been configured with several tasks to aid in the development process: